How to Disable Touchscreen on Windows 11

 Summary

-- Disabling the touchscreen prevents accidental inputs.
+- Disabling the touchscreen prevents accidental inputs and ghost touches.

 - This process requires administrative access.